Marlin Darrah: Production summary

-Darrah traveled to Madagascar in 2012 to produce and shoot an HD travel-documentary feature about the unique people and wildlife of the country as well as tell the swashbuckling story of the hundreds of 18th-century pirates that used Madagascar as a base of operations for piracy and other nefarious activities in the Indian Ocean.
-The completed 80-minute program has been screened at auditoriums and theaters throughout the U.S.

-In 2012, the National Center for Civil and Human Rights in Atlanta used a number of Darrah's shots of international children for the making of their official opening ceremony video presentation.
+Darrah traveled to Madagascar in 2012 to produce and shoot an HD travel-documentary feature about the history, people, and wildlife of the country.
+That same year, the National Center for Civil and Human Rights used a number of Darrah's shots of international children for the making of their official opening ceremony video presentation.

 Darrah also works with Princess Cruises and with Silversea Cruises of Ft.
 Lauderdale, presenting lectures and his travel programs aboard their ships.

-Darrah is also a recent recipient of the Burton Holmes Award for "best travel programs," given by his peers in the travel-adventure features industry.

-In 2020, Darrah wrote, produced and directed the thriller, "Amazon Queen," a movie shot entirely in Brazil.
+In 2020, Darrah wrote, produced and directed the thriller, Amazon Queen, a movie shot entirely in Brazil.
 New York Times author Paul Perry has described the movie as "Romantic, thrilling and exotic, this movie grabs hold and won't let you go.
 Independent filmmaking at its best."
-Vision Films is the worldwide distributor of "Amazon Queen."
+Vision Films is the worldwide distributor of Amazon Queen.

-When not out of the country on assignment, Darrah lives in Los Angeles with his wife, producer Lin Zuo.
+Darrah lives in Los Angeles with his wife, producer Lin Zuo.
 His daughter Maya McDarragh is an artist living in Montreal.